 Visit the Harbourfront for pretty sunset views over the boats

 26. NXNE.
-Discover new bands at this music and gaming festival across the city in various venues in June.
-The physical festival returns June 14 – 19, 2022.
+Discover new bands at this music and gaming festival across the city in various venues.
+From June 13 -17, 2023, over 20 of Toronto’s best live music venues will be taking part in this festival.

 NXNE in toronto